MaceChettiyadan/Y11Notes/Economics/y12 - free trade MUST MOVE/PPT - Free Trade & Protection.md

 		- If M > X, protection could resolve this short-term
 		- However, other countries could retaliate reducing our exports
 	- So this is a <mark style="background: #ADCCFFA6;">short-term solution at best</mark>
+- **Protection of Domestic Jobs**
+	- As the name implies- a shift towards imports decreases domestic production and thus employment
+	- Protection will increase domestic production and thus employment

 #### Anti-Arguments
 - **Anti-Dumping**
 	- What may be perceived as dumping may not necessarily be dumping - think Temu